April 22 is Earth Day. Ask any winegrower the number one ‘ingredient’ in their wine and they’ll answer: terroir. The land. The Earth.

-This post is a round up of some of the recent sustainable and biodynamic (biodynamique in French) wines that I’ve highlighted on L’occasion.
+This post is a roundup of some of the recent sustainable and biodynamic (biodynamique in French) wines that I’ve highlighted on L’occasion and elsewhere.
 (And one recommendation for the beer lovers.)

 Domaine des Terres Blanches was founded about 20 years ago by Noël Michelin who, along with Eloi Dürrbach, founder and winemaker of Domaine de Trévallon, launched the movement to elevate Les Baux de Provence to appellation status in 1995.
 The domaine subscribes to a “Bio-Active” philosophy, which basically means that the grapes are organically cultivated in close harmony with the cycles of nature as well as the estate’s production needs.
 Red wine may dominate production, as is the case in all wineries in this appellation, but one white and one rosé are also produced at Domaine des Terres Blanches.
 About 32 hectares (80 acres) are in production on this property.

 I have the 2012 vintage of a bottle that bears an Eco Cert as well as an Agriculture France Vin Biologique label.
 The Sauvion family has a long history of making wines in the Loire Valley, and Alexis usesbiologique methods to make this wine, a lovely example of the herbal, citrus, distinct flavor of Muscadet wines.
 According to Sauvion’s blog (my translation from French):

 Organic winemaking is essential to retain the grape’s own yeasts that will allow it to ferment naturally sugar into alcohol with the aromas of the vintage.
 Working the land is essential for the vines to live and its roots go down deep look for the subtleties of terroir is a culture that respects the earth that feeds, to feed the plant.
 Our organic Muscadet reflects this philosophy, it is a rich, mineral wine which feeds all the qualities of the soil.